Homomorphism reconfiguration via homotopy: Abstract

 \section{Abstract}

-We consider the following problem for a fixed graph $H$: given a graph $G$ and two $H$-colorings of $G$, i.e. homomorphisms from $G$ to $H$, can one be transformed (reconfigured) into the other by changing one color at a time, maintaining an $H$-coloring throughout.
+For a fixed graph $H$, we consider the \problem{$H$-Recoloring} problem : given a graph $G$ and two $H$-colorings of $G$, i.e., homomorphisms from $G$ to $H$, can one be transformed into the other by changing one color at a time, maintaining an $H$-coloring throughout.
 This is the same as finding a path in the $\Hom(G,H)$ complex.
-For $H=K_k$ this is the problem of finding paths between $k$-colorings, which was shown to be in \cclass{P} for $k\leq 3$ and \cclass{PSPACE}-complete otherwise by Cereceda et al. 2011.
+For $H=K_k$ this is the problem of finding paths between $k$-colorings, which was recently shown to be in \cclass{P} for $k\leq 3$ and \cclass{PSPACE}-complete otherwise.
 We generalize the positive side of this dichotomy by providing an algorithm that solves the problem in polynomial time for any $H$ with no $C_4$ subgraph.
-This gives a large class of constraints for which finding solutions to the Constraint Satisfaction Problem is \cclass{NP}-complete, but finding paths in the solution space is \cclass{P}.
+This gives a large class of constraints for which finding solutions to the Constraint Satisfaction Problem is \cclass{NP}-complete, but finding paths in the solution space is in \cclass{P}.

-The algorithm uses a characterization of possible reconfiguration sequences (paths in $\Hom(G,H)$), whose main part is a purely topological condition described in algebraic terms of the fundamental groupoid of $H$ seen as a topological space.
+The algorithm uses a characterization of possible reconfiguration sequences (paths in $\Hom(G,H)$), whose main part is a purely topological condition described in terms of the fundamental groupoid of $H$ seen as a topological space.